Michal-Turbanski/GraphQLArticle/README.md

 We did this because:
 - We don't want to allow modify the ID,
-- We make both `title` and `category` array optional, because we don't know what fields user would like to change.
+- We made both `title` and `category` array optional, because we don't know what fields user would like to change.

-If we did this, we can move on to resolver function.
+If we did this, we can move on to the resolver function.

 ```typescript
 updateMovie(_, args) {